The President's Analyst: Production

 James Coburn first met Theodore Flicker on the set of Charade where the screenwriter was visiting his colleague and friend Peter Stone.
 Years later, Flicker met Coburn at a Christmas party, where he showed Coburn the script of a film that the screenwriter wished to direct.
 Coburn had just made Waterhole #3 for Paramount, and showed the script to Robert Evans, who loved it.
 A deal for production was made in five days.
 It was the first movie Evans greenlit as the new head of Paramount Studios.

 The film was shot in New York City and the Paramount Studios in Los Angeles.
 Evans claimed that during production of the film, he was visited by FBI agents who told him that the agency did not want the film to be made because of its unflattering portrayal of the FBI.
 Evans refused, but when pressured by his studio, he changed the "FBI" to "FBR", and "CIA" to "CEA" by redubbing the voice track slightly out of sync.
 Evans believed that his telephone was monitored by the FBI (or the phone company) from that point on.
 The film's opening credits include a disclaimer that it was made without cooperation from the FBI or CIA.

 The musical band of hippies led by McGuire was a Los Angeles rock group called Clear Light.
 They evolved from the band Brain Train and had recently been signed to Elektra Records when they were cast in the film, with a few band members given lines of dialogue.
 However, the band soon replaced its vocalist.
 (Cliff DeYoung joined the band as singer after the film was made and was their lead singer on their sole album; McGuire had played that part in the film.)
 The band released just one album and three singles before breaking up.
 Reportedly, the role was originally offered to the Grateful Dead, but they turned it down.

 The ship used by the Canadian Secret Service was John Wayne's personal yacht, the Wild Goose.

 Critical reception

 The film received positive reviews from critics.
 Roger Ebert of the Chicago Sun-Times gave it the maximum rating of four stars and called it "one of the funniest movies of the year, ranking with The Graduate and Bedazzled in the sharp edge of its satire."
 He added that Coburn "regains his form as a comedian" after having appeared in In Like Flint and Waterhole No. 3.
-It holds a 77% rating on Rotten Tomatoes based on 22 reviews.
+It holds a 78% rating on Rotten Tomatoes based on 23 reviews with the consensus: "Its cynical satire of government bureaucracy and Cold War paranoia doesn't always land, but The President's Analyst makes a breakthrough with James Coburn's wry performance and Theodore J. Flicker's zippy direction."

 Filmink called it "funny, surprising and clever" and wondered if its disappointing box office reception was due to being "too subversive.
 Or maybe the public didn’t like Coburn that much."